onzfonz/comp227/src/content/1/en/part1c.md

 }
 ```

-The props that are passed to the component are now directly destructured into the variables, *name* and *age*.
+The props that are passed to the component are now directly destructured into the variables, `name` and `age`.

-This means that instead of assigning the entire props object into a variable called <i>props</i> and then assigning its properties to the variables *name* and *age*
+This means that instead of assigning the entire props object into a variable called `props` and then assigning its properties to the variables `name` and `age`

 ```js
 const Hello = (props) => {